tcallister/stochastic-birefringence/docs/source/running-the-analyses.rst

     The slurm batchfile noted above is set up to work on the KICP partition of Midway3 at the University of Chicago.
     You will need to edit it to use the appropriate queue and account on your own cluster!

-The result will be a file containing one- and two-dimensional probability distributionsn over each birefringent parameter, created at the following location:
+The result will be a file containing one- and two-dimensional probability distributions over each birefringent parameter, created at the following location:

 .. code-block:: bash